SBU-COSMOLIKE/emulators_code/README.md

     'xyfilename':   emulator model parameters and
     'xyextraname': normalization factors, .

-**Step :three:**: Specify 'ellmax', which is the largest ell mode that the emulator is trained to evaluate.
+**Step :three:**: Specify `ellmax`, which is the largest ell mode that the emulator is trained to evaluate.

 **Step :four:**: If users want to sample the parameter `theta_*` (recommended) instead of `H_0`, specify the following parameters